Home / Blog / Daily Business Ideas Digest Guide

 • 90-day target — a concrete first milestone to aim for

-Grade A (green) = strong signal, solid Estonia fit, high confidence.
+Grade A (green) = strong signal, solid country fit, high confidence.
 Grade B+ (amber) = real opportunity with one or two caveats.
 Grade B = shown for completeness, flagged for a reason.
 You know exactly what you're reading before you dive in.

 See what a real digest looks like.
 Cancel anytime.